 The character tensions are built with some subtlety and suspense.
 Chief here is Eric Roberts.
 Roberts always comes across as a loud and obnoxious personality you might want avoid in a bar, even when he is playing a straight role.
 Roberts’s best acting comes in roles that play into this braggadocio – the best thing he ever did was Star 80 (1983).
 The film here plays into Roberts’ macho swagger with an ambiguity that turns the pairing between he and the more subdued Rutger Hauer into an effectively psychotic battle of macho one-upmanship.

 Scottish director John MacKenzie had done much work in British television.
 His most well known films were probably the British gangster film The Long Good Friday (1980) and the Frederick Forsyth nuclear thriller The Fourth Protocol (1987).
-Mackenzie previously ventured into psycho-thriller territory with the excellent boys boarding school film Unman, Wittering and Zigo (1971).
+Mackenzie previously ventured into psycho-thriller territory with the excellent boys boarding school film Unman, Wittering and Zigo (1971) and the cross-historical tv play Red Shift (1978).